 The Shift is a website that aims to engage NEETs in learning by introducing them to basic digital skills (actually by getting them to build a wordpress site).
 Their engagement is via a website, called The Shift and their engagement with the materials is directed by a bot.
-My role is to provide general advice, but to specifically evaluate the interaction with the bot.
+My role was to provide general advice, but to specifically evaluate the learners’ interaction with the bot.
 The development of the bot was presented at the Edmedia Conference in Victoria, BC, in July, 2013.
 2012 to 2013.

 Client: Belanda Consulting